Yvonne Audette: Life

-Audette was born in Sydney in 1930 and after attending art classes whilst still attending the prestigious private school Ascham, she and her American-born parents were persuaded to have her trained as an artist as it was considered she showed 'promise'.
+Audette was born in Sydney, Australia, in 1930 and after attending art classes while still attending the private school Ascham, she and her American-born parents were persuaded to have her trained as an artist as it was considered she showed "promise".
 Audette benefited early from travel to the United States in 1948 and as an attractive young woman, she became somewhat of a spokeswoman for the American fashion she had seen on her visit.
-As early as 1949 it was noted her 'pet ambition was to become a painter'.
+As early as 1949, it was noted her "pet ambition was to become a painter".
 She had enrolled at the Julian Ashton Art School but she became tired of the uninspiring teaching.
 The main teacher was Henry Gibbons who was nearing retirement.
-In 1951 his duties were taken over by John Passmore who was returning to Australia.
+In 1951, his duties were taken over by John Passmore, who was returning to Australia.

 Passmore became the main teacher at this private school.
 One of his favourite students was Audette.
 She compared his return to the school as "like Moses" returning with the tablets of stone.
 He taught her to look at the subject of their paintings as not only a connection of rods, but also as a collection of facets and as a creation of basis mathematical shapes.
 The workaholic Passmore enthused about Cezanne and passed his, and the views of Cezanne on tone and structure onto Audette.

 Audette, however, found Passmore a difficult person.
 He worked hard on his own work but it was kept in a separate room and his students were not allowed to see it.

 Passmore would play the male students off against Audette playing psychological games.
 Audette was not part of the main artistic group.
 This was partly due to her well-to-do parents who supplied her with her own flat.
 Audette did some work as a model for the Australian photographers David Moore and Max Dupain.